CodingPoet/Building-with-Python/presentation/languagebasics/running-scripts.md

 ### Running Scripts

+- Go to Tools > Run Command...
+- Enter %(python3) -u %F
+- Tick "Add to toolbox"
+- Done!

 Note:
-Click on the first file, the one starting with a zero.
+Open the first file, `00-hello-world.py`

 This is our good friend the `print` function.
 We'll be using print a lot in our text-based Python programs, because it's how we make words appear the screen.

 To run the file, we'll set up an action.
-Go to Tools > Run Command... and enter `%(python) -u %F`
+Go to Tools > Run Command... and enter `%(python3) -u %F`